 - IPS Mode: ability to block and shape traffic using nDPI.

 - Full IPFIX support: PEN (Private Enterprise Numbers) and Variable length encoding.

-- Support for IPv4 and v6.
+- Complete support for IPv4 and IPv6.

 - Limited memory footprint (less that 2 MB of memory regardless of the network size) and CPU savvy.